LukeberryPi/blog/src/articles/everything-i-do-with-raycast.md

 ### Premier League

 > `Show Table` `Alias: pl`
-> `Show Table` `Alias: pl`

 Premier League table, fixtures and results.
 For the footy fanatic.
-[Download](#)
+[Download it](#)

 ### Fancy text

-Create 𝓯𝓪𝓷𝓬𝔂 𝓽𝓮𝔁𝓽 in seconds with Raycast [Download](#)
+Create 𝓯𝓪𝓷𝓬𝔂 𝓽𝓮𝔁𝓽 in seconds with Raycast [Download it](#)

 ### Keyboard Lock

 Have you ever tried to clean your MacBook keyboard?
 I know you haven't.
 But if you accidentally drop some bread crumbs on it, just use this extension to deactivate your keyboard and clean them off.
-[Download](#)
+[Download it](#)

 ### Get Youtube Thumbnail

 Let's say you just posted a video and want to share it on X. How do you get the thumbnail?
 Drop the link into this extension.
 Alternatively, visit the dozens of websites that do this and get flooded with ads.
-[Download](#)
+[Download it](#)

 ## Money Talks